 When it comes to Thai curries, Massaman is on the more mild side, making it a good “starter” curry to try if your palate isn’t up to face those Thai spice levels.

-While the Massaman curry typically uses chicken, it can also include beef or made vegetarian by substituting the meat for tofu and extra veggies.
+While the Massaman curry typically uses chicken, it can also include beef or vegetarian by substituting the meat for tofu and extra veggies.
 If you’re traveling in Chiang Mai and want to try a vegetarian version of this dish, Anchan, located in the Nimman neighborhood, won’t disappoint.

-By Two Wandering Soles
+Recommended by Two Wandering Soles

 Laab

 Even though the salad has a Lao origin, the Thai version is very different.
-There is no fish sauce or souring agent, like lime juice, in it.
-Instead, cumin, cloves, pepper, star anise, and cinnamon flavor the dish.
+There is no fish sauce or souring agent, like lime juice, in it—instead, cumin, cloves, pepper, star anise, and cinnamon flavor the dish.
 The recipe uses minced meat added spices.

 Som Tam

 The more traditional one calls for shredded unripe papaya giving it a crunchy texture, along with a mix of chilies, fresh garlic, dried shrimp, fish sauce, sweet palm sugar, peanuts, and lime juice.
-All the ingredients are pounded in a clay mortar with a wooden pestle (tam means pounded in Thai), making it a very quick dish to prepare.
+All the ingredients are pounded in a clay mortar with a wooden pestle (tam means pounded in Thai), making it a quick dish to prepare.
 Sticky rice almost always accompanies Som Tam along with either fish or BBQ chicken.

 Afterward, the cook tosses it with cherry tomato halves and chopped green long beans.

-By CK Travels
+Recommended by CK Travels

 Pad Krapow